kiko-g/guerner/src/markdown/agriculture/en/produto1.en.md

 color: green
 category: all
 featuredImage: ../images/produto1.jpg
+description: The silage protection net (Silo Net) ensures the preservation of the quality of the silage you produced and that it does not "breathe" (anaerobiosis.
+It is essential to ensure good silage and correct ensilage.
+characteristics: [Open Field, Cement Silos (_for covering the top_)]
 ---

-## Description

-The silage protection net (Silo Net) ensures the preservation of the quality of the silage you produced and that it does not "breathe" (anaerobiosis.
-It is essential to ensure good silage and correct ensilage.

-- Open Field
-- Cement Silos (_for covering the top_)

 ## Dimensions